BlockDevsUnited/dev-punks/README.md

 * Create Art Layers
 * Generate Metadata
-* Hardhat project - Smart Contrats & minting
+* Hardhat project - Smart Contrats
-* Upload Images to Pinata
+* Write Minting Script and mint NFTs
-* Upload Metadata to IPFS
+* Upload Metadata to IPFS and Images to Pinata

 # Results You can expect
 ![](images/dev-f-punks.png)